Admission Process for Veterans

 - Step 8: Be sure to bring your VA certificate of eligibility and your DD Form 214 to Advising & Registration.

-- Step 9: After completing Advising & Registration, fill out your Veterans Education Assistance File Card (here).
-You will log into the system using your OHIO ID information.
+- Step 9: After completing Advising & Registration, fill out your Veterans Education Assistance File Card.

 OHIO Chillicothe Resources